Alberto230398/EQino/README.md

 # EQino
-EQino is a MS equalizer made in Projucer
+EQino is a MS equalizer made in Projucer made by Alberto Merletti and Michele Bagnati